 With freemium, the plugin has to have some popularity to make a significant number of sales of the paid version.
 The other way to make money developing plugin is to offer a premium plugin directly.

-The best example is WP-Rocket, which doesn’t offer any free option because there are many other caching plugins which are free.
+The best example is WP-Rocket, which doesn’t provide any free option because many other caching plugins are free.

 They directly offer the paid version, and it is a plugin that solves a problem for the users.
 It makes caching and speeding up a WordPress site a breeze.
 The problem other free plugin has is the 5 to 7 pages of configuration settings.
 WP-Rocket takes the pain out of the equation when using it.
 They even beat the simplicity and usability of the Super Cache Plugin By Automattic, the people behind WordPress.

 Again, the concept of making a paid version should be to beat the free option in terms of functionality and the problem it can solve for the customer.

 Often developers are more interested in considering a plugin they want to develop without considering the problems it will solve for the customers using it.
 Premium plugins have to solve a customer problem to make money for the developer and can’t be yet another option.